 What symptoms could signal appendiceal endometriosis?

-Appendiceal endometriosis can cause a wide range of symptoms including symptoms of acute appendicitis such as a sudden pain that begins on the right side of the lower abdomen and that worsens with movement, loss of appetite, nausea and vomiting, abdominal bloating, constipation or diarrhea, and fever .
+Appendiceal endometriosis can cause a wide range of symptoms that mimic symptoms of acute appendicitis which include a sudden pain that begins on the right side of the lower abdomen and that worsens with movement, loss of appetite, nausea, vomiting, abdominal bloating, constipation or diarrhea, and fever .
 However, unlike acute appendicitis, endometriosis of the appendix usually causes pain that comes and goes with the menstrual cycle.